mailsac/mailsac-examples/services/api_calls/api_calls.rst

 Ops (Operations) Usage
 ======================

 *Ops* or *Operations* are used to meter usage of the Mailsac service.

+A Mailsac account's subscription (or free plan) provides a certain number of allowed operations.
+Ops are allocated on a monthly basis.
 Ops usage resets on the first of the month UTC.

+If an account performs more Ops than are allocated, Mailsac will send warning emails before disabling API access for the remainder of the month.
+This "soft limit" allows additional time to upgrade or adjust usage.

 Ops were referred to as "api calls" until November 2021.
 The name was changed to *Ops* because not all tracked operations are REST API calls.